Capillary flow porometry: Calculation of the pore size

 In order to measure the pore size by capillary flow porometry it is necessary to impregnate the samples with a wetting liquid.
 An inert gas flow is used to displace the liquid that is in the pores and the pressure required to empty the most constricted part of the pore is measured.
 The most constricted part of the pore is the most challenging one because it offers the highest resistance to remove the wetting liquid.
 This parameter is very important in filtration and similar applications since it is essential to know the smallest diameter of the through pores.

 This measured pressure permits obtaining the pore diameter, which is calculated by using the Young-Laplace formula P= 4*γ*cos θ*/D in which D is the pore size diameter, P is the pressure measured, γ is the surface tension of the wetting liquid and θ is the contact angle of the wetting liquid with the sample.

 The surface tension γ is a measurable physical property and depends on the wetting liquid used.
 The contact angle θ depends on the interaction between the material and the wetting liquid.
-In capillary flow porometry, in opposition to mercury intrusion porosimetry, the wetting liquid enters spontaneously the pores of the sample ensuring a total wetting of the material, and therefore the contact angle of the wetting liquid with the sample is 0 and the previous formula can be simplied as: P= 4*γ/D.
+In capillary flow porometry, in opposition to mercury intrusion porosimetry, the wetting liquid enters spontaneously the pores of the sample ensuring a total wetting of the material, and therefore the contact angle of the wetting liquid with the sample is 0 and the previous formula can be simplified as: P= 4*γ/D.

 Measurement methods

 Pressure scan

 This is the traditional approach, in which the pressure increases continuously at a constant rate (figure 1), which can be modified depending the instrument and the user's requirements, and the gas flow through the sample is measured.
 Again, the number of data points acquired can be adjusted by the user.

 It is a fast and reproducible method that is generally recommended for quality control work and for samples with all pores identical.
 However it is important to take into account that when the samples present a complex structure and with a considerable amount of pores of different tortuosity it is possible that during the pressure scan pores with the same diameter but longer pore path are not emptied at the pressure corresponding to their diameter (if the scan is fast there is not time to allow the gas flow to displace the wetting liquid through the pore length).
-As consequence, the pores with longer pore length will be report smaller pore sizes than the actual ones.
+As a consequence, the pores with longer pore length will be report smaller pore sizes than the actual ones.